jiahaoxiao1228/AdaFD/README.md

 <p align="center">
 <img src="adafd.png" width="700">
 </p>
-For more details about the technical details of FedID, please refer to our paper.
+For more details about the technical details of AdaFD, please refer to our paper.

 ### Installation
 Run command below to install the environment (using python3):